 3..
 High Uncertainty, Collaborative Relationship

-This is the area where an Agile approach makes sense but the success of that effort will generally depend on a collaborative relationship with the customer to make it work.
+This is the area where an Agile approach makes most sense.
 In this area, instead of trying to develop a highly-detailed upfront plan prior to starting the project, you would probably:

 - Reach agreement with the customer on at least a vision for the project and at least some higher level objectives and requirements that the project must meet, and